GTEgorss/Doka3/README.md

   - Open the .jar file
 #### 2. For any (2nd option)
   - Download all files of the project
-  - Launch it using Terminal or use a development enviroment with a compiler (for example, IntelliJ IDEA, which can be downloaded from [here](https://www.jetbrains.com/idea/#chooseYourEdition)
+  - Launch it using Terminal or use a descreen0.pngvelopment enviroment with a compiler (for example, IntelliJ IDEA, which can be downloaded from [here](https://www.jetbrains.com/idea/#chooseYourEdition)
 #### 3. For macOS
   - Go [here](https://github.com/GTEgorss/Doka3/releases/tag/v1.0.1)
   - Download the .zip file